Tossing and turning in bed all night? I know the feeling.

 - Half hour of direct morning sunlight (6:30 to 8 AM) improves sleep

-- Office workers who got more sun from 8 to 5 pm have less sleep disturbances and felt less depressed.
+- Office workers who got more sun from 8 to 5 pm have fewer sleep disturbances and felt less depressed.

 It not only helps us sleep better but have that time together before a busy day.